 Contact Tracing: Why Corona Apps Are Complicated

-Clara Schneidewind, from the Security and Privacy research unit, explains the challenges of programming a contact tracing app for COVID-19 cases.
+Clara Schneidewind, from the Security and Privacy research unit, explains the challenges of programming a contact tracing app.

 The idea sounds simple: Almost everyone carries a smartphone around with them today.
 If all smartphones constantly register which other smartphones in their vicinity, then when a newly diagnosed COVID-19 disease is detected, all people who have been in contact with the diseased person recently can be automatically warned.
 However, the matter is a bit more complicated: At present, there are intensive discussions worldwide about different technical solutions—data protection plays just as important a role as protection against the coronavirus.
 Clara Schneidewind from our research unit Security and Privacy has looked at the security aspects of such contact tracing apps.